International and European Applicants FAQs

 Please visit the ATAS website for up-to-date information on how to apply for an ATAS certificate.
 Please check your email as our Admissions team will send the required information for ATAS to relevant applicants by email.

-Can I still come to do study abroad and exchange at NTU?
+Can I come to do study abroad and exchange at NTU?

 If you have any questions, please contact your NTU School Exchange Coordinator.

-Can I get a refund of my advanced payment if I can't travel to the UK due to Covid 19?
+Can I get a refund of my advanced payment?

 Can I work in the UK while I'm studying and/or after I graduate?

-This visa is for students completing their degree or other eligible qualification.
+This route is for students completing their degree or other eligible qualification.
 Through this route, students will be able to stay in the UK to work for: